-(3) The chief or his or her authorized representative shall, at any compliance review, review the proposed conditions and practices in order to advise whether any such condition or practice may become a violation of any requirement under Chapter 1513. of the Revised Code, these rules, or the permit.
+(3) The chief or his or her authorized representative shall, at any compliance review, review the proposed conditions and practices in order to advise whether any such condition or practice may become a violation of any requirement under Chapter 1513. of the Revised Code, division 1501:13 of the Administrative Code, or the permit.

 (4) Neither the holding of a compliance review under this rule nor any opinion given by the chief or his or her authorized representative at such review shall affect: